Honorary Lecturer

 Ann is an expert in developing clinical scenarios, executing these through leadership and organisational skills, also assuming the role of an examiner during the OSCE and OSCLER assessments with our postgraduate students.
 Her 15 years of experience as a teaching assistant within the School of Nursing and Midwifery provides guidance, support, and expert knowledge.
 Through pre-briefing and debriefing during simulated practice sessions and informing the format of the examinations, as a key contributor to the formulation of exam papers, OSCLERs and OSCEs across a range of anaesthetic nursing modules.

 Jo graduated from Cambridge University.
-Her post-qualification training, based in London, was focussed on Acute Internal Medicine, with additional experience in A&E and Neurosurgery.
+Her post-qualification training, based in London, was focussed on Acute Internal and Emergency Medicine.